TengHu/ActionWeaver/README.md

 In this example, we wrap the [LangChain Google search](https://python.langchain.com/docs/integrations/tools/google_search) as a method, creating a powerful and extensible design pattern.
 By defining a new agent that inherits from the previous agent and LangChainTools, the new agent will inherit actions from both classes.
 This approach leverages object-oriented principles to enable rapid development and easy expansion of the agent's capabilities.

-Through inheritance, the new agent can utilize the Google search tool method as well as any other actions defined in the parent classes.
+In the example below, through inheritance, the new agent can utilize the Google search tool method as well as any other actions defined in the parent classes.
 This structure makes it simple to build upon existing code.

 ```python